 3. Explore side hustle niches and ideas

 With your goals set and an honest assessment of your skills and resources at the ready, it’s time to filter through the different side hustles out there.
 Make sure to explore all avenues and see what people are doing—some side hustles very much fall into the fad category and aren’t worth investing in, but others are likely to be very good long-term options.
-Every side hustle is worth a bit of research too, so you know what the industry is all about and what pitfalls you need to look out for.

 4. Decide on the right side hustle for you